ibm-cloud-docs/EventStreams/getting-started.md

      The sample application is configured to connect to topic `kafka-java-console-sample-topic`.
 If the topic does not exist, it is created when the application is started.
      {: important}

       d.
-Keep the defaults set in the rest of the topic creation, click **Next** and then **Create topic**.
+Keep the defaults set in the rest of the topic creation, click **Next**, and then **Create topic**.

       e.
 The topic appears in the table.
-You have created a topic!
+You just created a topic!

 2. {: #create_credentials_step notoc} **Create credentials**.